2023 Best Value Public Health Bachelor's Degree Schools in Georgia

 Read full report on Public Health at Mercer University

-With a ranking of #10, Agnes Scott College did quite well on this year’s best value schools for public health students working on their bachelor’s degree.
-Agnes Scott is a small private not-for-profit school located in the suburb of Decatur.
+Agnes Scott College landed the #10 spot in the 2023 rankings for the best value bachelor’s degree public health programs.
+Agnes Scott is a small private not-for-profit school located in the large suburb of Decatur.

 Agnes Scott undergraduate students pay an average of $44,250 in in-state tuition and fees each year.
 On average, public health graduates from Agnes Scott take out $27,114 in student loans while working on their Bachelor's Degree.

-Full Public Health at Agnes Scott College Report
+Read full report on Public Health at Agnes Scott College

-Explore all the Best Value Public Health Schools in the Southeast Area or other specific states within that region.
+Explore all the Best Value Public Health Colleges in the Southeast Area or other specific states within that region.

 One of 30 majors within the area of study, public health has other similar majors worth exploring.